mmaldacker/Vortex2D/README.md

 ### Density

 This class is used to represent dye or smoke in the fluid.
-The object is initialised with the same size as the *Engine* and some section can then be marked to contain values to be advected (by rendering a shape to it).
+The object is initialised with the same size as the *Engine* and some section can then be marked to contain values to be advected (by drawing a shape in it).
 The *Advect* method has to be called after calling *Solve* on the engine so the dye/smoke can be evolved.
-The whole *Density* class can then be rendered.
+The whole *Density* class can then be rendered (it is after all, simply a texture).

 ### Water

 This class is used to simulate water.
 This is more complex than the *Density* class as the interesting part of simulating water, is simulating the boundary between water and air.
+The velocity field is then seperated in two section: the water and air section.

 For simplicity, the air is simulated as having pressure 0 (i.e. dirichlet boundaries).
-The difficulty here is to update this boundary, so that our water can splash around.
+For the simulation to be interesting, the interface air/water needs to be evolved, so that our water can splash around.
 We use the level set method to achieve this.

 A level set is a grid where each grid cell has the signed distance to the nearest water/air boundary.
-The *Water* class has a level set grid the size of the *Engine*, we can then mark (i.e. render) some sections as beeing water.
-Calling the method *Redistance* will then ensure the level set grid contains (approximately) good signed distance values at each grid cell.
+The distance is positive in the water and negative in the air.
+The *Water* class has a level set grid the size of the *Engine*, we can then mark (i.e. draw) some sections as beeing water.
+The class will internally maintain the level set to contain an approximate distance field.

 We can then evolve the level set by simply advecting it with the velocity field.
-Note that this doesn't necessarily preserve the signed distance values, so a call to *Redistance* needs to be done afterwards.
-In addition, once the level set is changed, the engine needs to have its dirichlet boundaries updated, which is available via the *GetBoundaries* method.
+Again, the class will ensure the distance field is preserved.
+After each advection, the engine's boundaries need to be updated, in other words we need to set a dirichlet boundaries wherever the distance is negative.
+The *GetBoundaries* method is used to update the dirichlet boundaries.

-Finally, the level set can be rendered as water.
+Finally, the level set can be rendered as water (again, it is simply a texture).

 ## Example